-To be returned to McCrea 240 by 3pm on Thursday 23rd October or handed in at the Thursday lecture.
+To be returned to McCrea 240 by 10am on Thursday 22nd October or handed in at the Thursday lecture.

 Parts of questions marked (\star) are optional and harder than average.
+A variation on Question 9 will form part of the MSc Mini-project.